-- the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the outcome, timing and cost of the regulatory approval process for our product candidates by the Food and Drug Administration; - future costs of manufacturing and commercialization; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us;

-- the costs of expanding infrastructure, as well as the higher corporate infrastructure costs associated with operating as a public company; and - · the extent to which we in-license or acquire other products, product candidates or technologies.
+- the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the outcome, timing and cost of the regulatory approval process for our product candidates by the FDA; - future costs of manufacturing and commercialization; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us; - the costs of expanding infrastructure, as well as the higher corporate infrastructure costs associated with operating as a public company; and - the extent to which we in-license or acquire other products, product candidates or technologies.

-As of June 30, 2020, we had \$15.1 million in cash, cash equivalents and restricted cash.
+As of September 30, 2020, we had \$19.3 million in cash, cash equivalents and restricted cash.
 This amount is unlikely to meet our near-term capital requirements and will not meet our capital requirements over the next 12 months.
 Our management is currently evaluating different strategies to obtain the required funding for future operations.
 These strategies may include, but are not limited to: public and private placements of equity and/or debt, payments from potential strategic research and development, sale of assets, and licensing and/or collaboration arrangements with pharmaceutical companies or other institutions.
 There can be no assurance that these future funding efforts will be successful.
 If we cannot obtain the necessary funding, we will need to delay, scale back or eliminate some or all of our research and development programs; consider other various strategic alternatives, including a merger or sale; or cease operations.
 If we cannot expand our operations or otherwise capitalize on our business opportunities because we lack sufficient capital, our business, financial condition and results of operations could be materially adversely affected.

 As previously disclosed, on December 27, 2019, we received a deficiency letter from the NASDAQ Capital Market ("Nasdaq") due to the bid price of our common stock falling below the minimum bid price for continued listing under Nasdaq listing rules for 30 consecutive days.
-In response to the COVID-19 pandemic and related extraordinary market conditions, Nasdaq has tolled the compliance period for non-compliance with the minimum bid price listing requirement, effective April 16, 2020, until June 30, 2020 (the "Tolling Period").
-Following the Tolling Period, we will have until September 7, 2020 to regain compliance with the applicable minimum bid price.
-We may regain compliance during or after the Tolling Period by maintaining a bid price of our common stock above \$1.00 for ten consecutive business days.
+In response to the COVID-19 pandemic and related extraordinary market conditions, Nasdaq tolled the compliance period for non-compliance with the minimum bid price listing requirement, effective April 16, 2020, until June 30, 2020 (the "Tolling Period").
+Following the Tolling Period, we had until September 7, 2020 to regain compliance with the minimum bid price requirement.
+We did not regain compliance with the minimum bid price requirement as of September 7, 2020 and provided written notice to Nasdaq stating that we met the other continued listing requirements of Nasdaq and requesting an extension of the compliance period.
+On September 8, 2020, we received a written notice from the Nasdaq that we have been granted an additional 180 calendar days, or until March 8, 2021, to regain compliance with the minimum bid price requirement.
 If we are unable to regain compliance with Nasdaq listing rules regarding the price of our common stock in a timely manner, our common stock may become subject to delisting and we may find it difficult or impracticable to raise additional funds through public equity offerings.